-This Ordinance is intended to be both a Land Development Code Regulation and a standalone public nuisance ordinance which shall apply to any area-wide or project-specific adverse public nuisance and/or land use effects or impacts created by an oil or natural gas facility.
+This Ordinance is intended to be both a Land Development Code Regulation and a stand alone public nuisance ordinance which shall apply to any area wide or project specific adverse public nuisance effects or impacts created by an oil and gas project.

-It is recognized that under New Mexico state law, surface and mineral estates are separate and distinct interests in land.
-Owners of subsurface mineral estates and oil and gas leases have certain rights and privileges, to use that part of the surface estate reasonably required to extract and develop the subsurface mineral or oil and gas resources.
-Similarly, owners of the surface estate have protection under the common law and pursuant to the Surface Owner's Protection Act, NMSA 1978 §§ 70-12-1 through 70-12-12 (2007), including protection of existing surface uses and protection from, or compensation for, adverse land use effects and impacts associated with the development of the mineral estate, and/or oil and gas lease.
+It is recognized that under New Mexico state law, surface and mineral estates are separate and distinct interests in land, that these interests may and often are severed, and that the mineral estate is the dominant estate.
+Owners of subsurface mineral estates and oil and gas leases have certain privileges, including a privilege to use that part of the surface estate reasonably required to extract and develop the subsurface mineral or oil and gas resources.
+Similarly, owners of the surface estate have protection under common law and pursuant to the Surface Owner's Protection Act, NMSA 1978 §§ 70-12-1 through 70-12-12 (2007), including protection of existing surface uses and protection from or compensation for adverse land use effects and impacts associated with the development of the mineral estate, and/or oil and gas lease.

-Taking into account these rights and privileges and in order to evaluate whether, and if so, the extent to which this Ordinance unconstitutionally creates a regulatory taking without just compensation subsurface mineral fee interests and oil and gas leases, each applicant for an oil or gas facility, if denied at the Overlay Zoning or Special Use and Development Permit stages, shall be required to exhaust all administrative remedies by applying for a beneficial use and value assessment which application shall describe:
+Taking into account these rights and in order to evaluate whether, and if so, the extent to which this Ordinance unconstitutionally impacts subsurface mineral fee interests and oil and gas leases, each applicant for an oil and gas project, if denied at the Overlay Zoning or Special Use and Development Permit stages, shall be required to exhaust all administrative remedies by applying for a beneficial use and value assessment which application shall describe:

-(a) the extent of diminution of use and value with respect to the entirety of the applicant's, owner's, or lessee's real property interests in the same ownership within the County;

-(b) the distinct investment backed expectations of the owner, lessee, or applicant and predecessors in interest, in the same ownership within the County;

-(c) the written lease document applicable to oil and gas drilling under an oil and gas lease;
+- (a) the extent of diminution of use and value with respect to the entirety of the applicant's, owner's, or lessee's real property interests in the same ownership within the County; - (b) the distinct investment backed expectations of the owner, lessee, or applicant and predecessors in interest; - (c) the written lease document applicable to oil and gas drilling under an oil and gas lease;

-(d) the availability of transfers of oil and gas development rights or clustering and colocation of drill sites to the remainder of the owner's, applicant's, or lessee's entirety of property in the same ownership; and

-(e) any variance or relief necessary to relieve any unconstitutional hardship or regulatory taking created.
+- (d) the availability of transfers of oil and gas well development rights or clustering and collocation of wells to the remainder of the owner's, applicant's, or lessee's entirety of property in the same ownership; and - (e) any variance or relief necessary to relieve any unconstitutional hardship created.